HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-23-fastai_learning3.md

 The plot clearly shows ten clusters with ten different kinds of colors, corresponding to ten different kinds of animals.
 There is a certain distance between each cluster, so that the model can identify each type of animals clearly.

 Also, it is noticeable that there are some points with a different color from the other points in that cluter.
-This kind of points clearly do not belong to its cluster, are the loss images.
+This kind of points clearly do not belong to its cluster, are the loss images of the model.